jiaohehu/NPreview/DOC-diagram.md

   + `a := (1,1) (2,2) (3,4)`
   + `b := a{up} ..
 (5,5) ..
 (6,7)`

-    Create a new path variable or modify an existing path variable to a new path description.
-    Note that a path could also hold other variables as a subpath.
-    Each variable will be held internally as an individual point and written down as a 'path variable' when exporting as a MetaPost statement.
-In addition, each variable assigned this way will result in a `path` statement exported as part of a MetaPost statement.
-Thus, the previous two instructions will result in generating of MetaPost statements as follows.
+    This is what is called an "assignment statement."

+    This statement is to create a new path description that is assigned to a new variable.
+This variable is also to appear as part of the MP 'path' statement.
+Following is the OUTPUT in the translated LATEX
+    document between '\begin{mplibcode}' and '\end{mplibcode}'.

     ```
     path a; a := (1,1) -- (2,2) -- (3,4)
     path b; b := a{up} ..
 (5,5) ..
 (6,7)
     ```

-    There is an internal variable named 'all' that serves as a temporary place to hold a path description that was used by the last instruction.
-It is also to be used by the 'save' instruction when creating new variables.
-    This variable can be referred to in a path function such as
+    A assignment statement can include path functions, other variables, and the wildcard variable.

     ```
+    a := $somepoints(*,2,5)
-    a := $somepoints(all,2,5)
+    a := * (4,5) (6,7)
     ```

-    However, it cannot appear as part of a path description such as the following:
+    Note the wildcard variable '*' will be modified everytime a new path description is created, such as with a statement that 'stroke', 'fill', 'drawarrow', 'dot', 'label', 'circle', etc. The wildcard variable of '*' will not be modifed by an assignment statement using ':=', nor will it change for a 'set', 'reset' that does not involve creating a new path description.
+This allows you to invoke a "draw" command such as 'stroke' then followed by one or more assignment statement to extract part of the points in the path description described by the 'stroke' statement.

     ```
-    % ***ERROR***
-    stroke all
+    stroke (1,1) (2,2) (3,4) ()
+    a := *
     ```

-    Note that the 'all' variable will be modified everytime a new path description is created, such as by statement 'stroke', 'fill', 'drawarrow', 'dot', 'label', 'circle', etc. However, the content of 'all'  will not change as part of an variable assignment statement, or 'save' statement, nor will it change for a 'set', 'reset' that does not involve creating a new path description.
-This arrangement allows an existing 'all' to be used many times by 'save' or assignment statement to extract part of the content from 'all' to create other variables.
+    Here, a new path variable 'a' will be created that would have been assigned the same path points as that of the 'stroke' command.

     ```
     stroke (1,1) (2,2) (3,4) ()
-    save a:b:c
-    ab := $somepoints(all,0,1)
+    a := $somepoints(*,0,1)
     ```

-    Also note that when extracing contents of an existing path, the actual coordinates are the original ones that were in the coords.
-This means that these numbers will be subjected to interpretation depending on the settings of 'refx', 'refy', 'refsx', and 'refsy' at the time of operation.
+    Here, a new path variable 'a' will be created that would have been assigned the first two points which are: (1,1) and (2,2).

+    Also note that all points assigned to a path variable will be reinterpreted based on the latest values of 'refx', 'refy', 'refsx', and/or 'refsy' settings, and thus could be mapped to a different set points.

+    The assignment statement also has provision to allow for something akin to JavaScript "array destructuring" statement.
+In such such a case you would provide two or more variables separated by the slash (/) character, and the variables inbetween them will each be assigned one of the points in the path.

+    ```
+    stroke (1,1) (2,2) (3,4) ()
+    a/b/c := *
+    ```

+    In the previous example, the first two points are each assigned to variable 'a' and 'b', and the last two points assigned to variable 'c'.
+The "destructuring" allows you to create multiple variables such as 'a', 'b', and 'c' immediately without having to call the path function such as `$somepoints()` to extract invidual points.

+    ```
+    stroke (1,1) (2,2) (3,4) ()
+    a := $somepoints(*,0,0)
+    b := $somepoints(*,1,1)
+    c := $somepoints(*,2,3)
+    ```

+    You can skip certain points by not including any variables in between slashes.
+For example, you can choose to assign the first point to variable 'a' and the third point to variable 'b' as follows.

+    ```
+    stroke (1,1) (2,2) (3,4) ()
+    a//b := *
+    ```

+    Note that the last variable always gets all the remaining points.
+In the previous example, variable 'b' will get the last two points, which are (3,4) and (1,1) because () means 'cycle', or the first point.
+However, you can choose to allow only a single point to be assigned to the last variable by including an additional slash after this variable.

+    ```
+    stroke (1,1) (2,2) (3,4) ()
+    a//b/ := *
+    ```

+    Similarly you can also add slashes at the beginning to skip first points.
+Following example will skip the first two points and assign the third point to variable 'a'.

+    ```
+    stroke (1,1) (2,2) (3,4) ()
+    //a/ := *
+    ```

   + `label`
   + `label.rt`